Spring Garden Revival

 Eco-Friendly Landscaping Backed by Warren’s Green Initiatives

-Warren aligns its landscaping practices with municipal sustainability goals, including greenhouse gas reduction and biodiversity support.
+Warren aligns its landscaping practices with municipal sustainability goals, including climate action and greenhouse gas reduction.
 The town encourages the use of electric and battery-powered equipment to reduce emissions and noise.
-Water conservation is promoted through smart irrigation systems and rain sensors, while organic matter incorporation and compost use improve soil health.
-Pollinator-friendly plantings and reduced synthetic fertilizer use support local ecosystems.
-Grasscycling—leaving clippings on the lawn—reduces waste and provides natural fertilization.
-These initiatives are coordinated with state and federal programs for maximum environmental benefit.
+Water conservation is promoted through smart irrigation technology and rain sensors, while organic matter incorporation and compost use improve soil health.
+Pollinator-friendly landscaping and native plantings support biodiversity.
+Grasscycling (leaving clippings on the lawn) reduces waste and provides natural fertilization.
+These initiatives are coordinated with state and local environmental programs to ensure compliance and maximize community benefit.

 Proudly Serving These Streets and Areas in Warren

-Lawn care services in Warren cover all major neighborhoods and streets, including:
+Lawn care services in Warren cover all major neighborhoods and districts:

-• Historic districts near Warren Academy and Warren Historical Society
+• Historic districts: Neighborhoods near Maxwell House and Warren Armory